informagi/REL/tutorials/02_E2E_Entity_Linking.md

     processed = {"test_doc1": [text, []], "test_doc2": [text, []]}
     return processed

-input = example_preprocessing()
+input_text = example_preprocessing()
 ```

-Now that we have defined our `input` we instantiate our mention detection class and MD module, and then use both to find
+Now that we have defined `input_text` we instantiate our mention detection class and MD module, and then use both to find
 mentions of our dataset.
 The output of the function `find_mentions()` is a dictionary with various properties that
 are required for the Entity Disambiguation module.
 Additionally, it returns a count consisting of the total number of
 mentions that were found using the NER-tagger.
 This number may be unequal to the number of mentions that the dictionary